detrack/elasticroute-python/README.md

 You don't need to.
 Just throw us a list of stops, vehicles and depots and we will do the heavy lifting for you. _Routing as a Service!_

 **BETA RELASE:**  ElasticRoute is completely free-to-use until 30th April 2020!
+Register for an account [here](https://www.elasticroute.com/)

 ## Quick Start Guide